aristanetworks/avd/ansible_collections/arista/avd/docs/getting-started/intro-to-ansible-and-avd.md

 In a legacy network where configuration is not administered centrally, you have very little control of the relationship between the configuration you *intend* to be applied to the network, and the configuration actually *running* on the network.
-You might have centralized low level design documents describing in great detail how exactly the network should function, but you don’t have much but best intentions to ensure that your
+You might have centralized low level design documents describing in great detail how exactly the network should function, but you don't have much but best intentions to ensure that your
 **entire** network is working as you intended.
 It takes only a single configuration mistake on a single device to create havoc.

 Since operating many networking devices also typically result in having many networking engineers, there is even more room for error.